apache/cloudstack-documentation/source/adminguide/accounts.rst

    in the right account according to their LDAP group.
 If they do not exist in LDAP they will be disabled in CloudStack.

        #.
-If the domain is configured to be used by LDAP.
+If the domain is configured to be used by LDAP,

        #.
 CloudStack searches for it in LDAP by the configured
           'ldap.username.attribute'.

-       #. if an LDAP user is found is found, it is checked for
+       #. if an LDAP user is found, it is checked for
           memberships of mapped account, i.e. accounts for which LDAP groups are configured.

           #. if the LDAP user has 0, 2 or more memberships the account
              is disabled and authentication fails.

        #.
-CloudStack than does a bind request with the returned
+CloudStack then does a bind request with the returned
           principal for that LDAP user and the entered password.

        #. if no CloudStack user exists it is created in the